jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (b) any specified agency or class or classes of agencies:
   (c) any specified activity or class or classes of activities:
   (d) any specified industry, profession, or calling or class or classes of industries, professions, or callings.
-(4) a code of practice may also
+(4) a code of practice may also—
   (a) impose, in relation to any agency that is not a public sector agency, controls in relation to the comparison (whether manually or by means of any electronic or other device) of personal information with other personal information for the purpose of producing or verifying information about an identifiable individual:
-  (b) in relation to charging under section 35 of this Act,
+  (b) in relation to charging under section 35 of this Act,—
     (i) set guidelines to be followed by agencies in determining charges:
     (ii) prescribe circumstances in which no charge may be imposed:
   (c) prescribe procedures for dealing with complaints alleging a breach of the code, but no such provisions may limit or restrict any provision of Part 8 or Part 9 of this Act:
   (d) provide for the review of the code by the Commissioner:
   (e) provide for the expiry of the code.
-(5) A code of practice may not limit or restrict the circumstances in which an individual is entitled, (a) under subclause (1)(a) of principle 6, to obtain confirmation of whether or not a public sector agency holds personal information; or
+(5) A code of practice may not limit or restrict the circumstances in which an individual is entitled,— (a) under subclause (1)(a) of principle 6, to obtain confirmation of whether or not a public sector agency holds personal information; or
-  (b) under subclause (1)(b) of principle 6, to have access to personal information held by a public sector agency; or (c) under principle 7,
+  (b) under subclause (1)(b) of principle 6, to have access to personal information held by a public sector agency; or (c) under principle 7,—
     (i) to request the correction of personal information held by a public sector agency; or (ii) to request that there be attached to any such information a statement of any correction sought but not made.
-(6) Notwithstanding the definition of the term individual in section 2(1) of this Act, (a) for the purposes of the issuing under this section of any code of practice relating to health information (whether or not any such code also relates to any other information), principle 11 shall be read as if it applies in respect of health information about any individual, whether living or deceased; and
+(6) Notwithstanding the definition of the term individual in section 2(1) of this Act,— (a) for the purposes of the issuing under this section of any code of practice relating to health information (whether or not any such code also relates to any other information), principle 11 shall be read as if it applies in respect of health information about any individual, whether living or deceased; and
   (b) any code of practice so issued shall have effect under section 53 of this Act as if principle 11 so applied, and the provisions of this Act shall apply accordingly.
 (7) For the purposes of subsection (6) of this section, the term health information has the same meaning as it has in section 22B of the Health Act 1956.